PaulTaykalo/SwiftObjectiveProjectGenerator/README.md

 ## howto

-1. open FileGenerator Project
+1. cd FileGenerator Project
-2. Run it
+2. Run `xcodedbuild`
-3. Run `xcode clean` and then `time xcodebuild` for each of Swift and ObjC project.
+3. Run `build.sh` for each of Swift and ObjC project.